UK Destinations 2019 - Isle of Bute to Ayrshire, Scotland

 About his Mom's relative Betty Davidson, a live-in helper during much of his childhood, Robert later wrote that she "had, I suppose, the largest collection in the county of tales & songs concerning devils, ghosts, fairies, brownies, witches, warlocks, spunkies, kelpies, ....giants, enchanted towers, dragons, and other trumpery."

-Burns would eventually publish three editions of poems & traditional songs, which were hugely popular.
-Unfortunately, this did not translate into income for him, because he tended to underestimate how popular his writings would be, and badly undersold his publishing rights, the outcome being that other people got rich on his writings.
+Burns would eventually publish three huge editions of poems & traditional songs, which were immediately sold out.
+Unfortunately, this did not translate into income for him, because he tended to underestimate how popular his writings would be, and badly undersold his publishing rights, the outcome being that other people became rich on publishing his writings.

 Also, at that time there were no legal 'royalties' for authors, and should their book become a best-seller, and lead to additional printings, they got nothing.

-Burns became the toast of Edinburgh's high society, but his story shows he is a farm kid, and perhaps a bit naive about contractual issues.
+Once he rocketed to fame, Burns became the toast of Edinburgh's high society, and he was very successful and made a huge impression wherever he went.
+Robbie was in truth a real original, but his story reveals he is a farm kid, perhaps a bit naive about contractual issues.

 Robert Burns was indeed a farm kid.
 He "grew up in poverty and hardship, with years of severe manual farm labor, leaving its tracks in his premature stoop and a weakened constitution."
 (Wikipedia)

-After his success as a poet and balladeer, Burns, nearly broke, moved his family to Ellisland Farm, down south at Dumfries.
-Once again (just like his father) he found it rough going, and couldn't break even.
+After his success as a poet and balladeer, Burns, nearly broke, moved his family to Ellisland Farm, way down south at Dumfries.
+Once again (just like his father) he found it very rough going, and he couldn't break even.
+The ups and downs of the Scottish economy also played a part, and Scottish trade suffered terribly during the American Revolution, during Robert's lifetime.
+Scotland seaports suddenly lost access to all of their global-reach ports, because of an English Embargo.
+Times became pretty tough.

-Burns took a government job as an Excise Agent, requiring riding 30 to 40 miles a day on horseback, in Cumbria (where the Lake District is) looking for moonshiners, or illegal whisky distilleries.
+Burns was finally recommended for a government job as an Excise Agent, requiring riding 30 to 40 miles a day on horseback, in Cumbria (where the Lake District is) looking for moonshiners, or illegal whisky distilleries.
 Cumbria is not exactly close to Dumfries, so it was a long commute.

-But he unfortunately lost two staff members to illness and had to fill in for them during the excessively long & harsh winter of 1795-96.
-By spring Burns was physically exhausted and he died in July 1796, at the age of 37, from rheumatic fever.
+Unfortunately Burns lost two staff members to illness during the excessively long & harsh winter of 1795-96, and he had to fill in for them.
+He was a dedicated employee and by spring Burns was physically spent and he passed away in July 1796, at the age of 37, from rheumatic fever.

 return to UK Destinations 2019 trip index